NAU-IoT/CIN/README.md

 #### End goal of this project
-Idea is to use the ATMEGA32U4 (W/ Atheros AR9331 chip) as a host microcontroller connected to various peripherals to read and publishing values.
+Idea is to use the D1 Mini Pro (potentially a more powerful wifi-capable device) as a host microcontroller connected to various peripherals to read and publishing values.
 The values will be published via MQTT and fed into an instance of InfluxDB hosted on a RPI 4.
 The data can be visualized in a number of way (will likely go with